-Formatting notes
+Formatting musts

-- Use the template.
+Use the template.
 Save the trouble of setting up the cover and page numbers-use the MS Word template file I created.

-It's linked to on the course website. - Page counts.
+Page counts.
 Page counts are for full pages not counting the cover page and bibliography.
-If the requirement is "3-4 pages", what I am looking for is at least 3 full pages of text, not counting the cover and not counting the bibliography. - BlackBoard notes.
+If the requirement is "3-4 pages", what I am looking for is at least 3 full pages of text, not counting the cover and not counting the bibliography.

+BlackBoard notes.
 You may only submit via BlackBoard.
 Do not submit written assignments as submission text-they must be file attachments.
 If you need help with BlackBoard, go to the Lehman IT BlackBoard support page or call the IT helpdesk at (718) 960-1111.

-Evidence notes
+Evidence musts

-- You may not use tertiary sources for any assignment.
-Tertiary sources include textbooks, encyclopedias, study guides, dictionaries, my lectures, and almost everything on the internet except online scholarly journals and transcribed primary sources.
-If you're not sure, ask me. - Citing direct quotes is not enough.
+You may not use tertiary sources for any assignment.
+Tertiary sources include textbooks, encyclopedias, study guides, dictionaries, my lectures, YouTube videos, TV documentaries, blogs (even history-themed ones), essay aggregation platforms, and generally almost everything on the internet except online scholarly journals and transcribed primary sources.
+If you're not sure, ask me.

+Citing direct quotes is not enough.
 This common mistake will lose you points.
-Paraphrases and ideas must also be cited. - Citation styles.
+Paraphrases and ideas must also be cited.

+Citation styles.
 You can use Chicago, MLA, or any other citation style.
 What matters to me is that anything that's not your analysis must have a footnote or a parenthetical citation that points to an item in your bibliography.
-See the Elephant Pamphlet for more on citations and bibliographies. - The number of sources you need to use varies from assignment to assignment.
+See the Elephant Pamphlet for more on citations and bibliographies.

+The number of sources you need to use varies from assignment to assignment.

-Structure notes
+Structure musts

-- See the Elephant Pamphlet for more on how to do all of this, including thesis statements, essay structure, and citations. - You can submit an optional draft for any paper, no later than one class meeting before the due date.
-I won't grade it, but I'll give you feedback about how well you're addressing your topic and thesis. - I will not mark down for grammar, but clarity is important.
-Please spell-check and, if you're not sure about your writing, have a friend read it. - See me for guidance.
+See the Elephant Pamphlet for more on how to do all of this, including thesis statements, essay structure, and citations.

+Optional draft.
+You can submit an optional draft for any paper, no later than one class meeting before the due date.
+I won't grade it, but I'll give you feedback about how well you're addressing your topic and thesis.
+To make sure I see it soonest, please email me your optional draft rather than uploading it to BlackBoard.

+Grammar.
+I will not mark down for grammar, but clarity is important.
+Please spell-check and, if you're not sure about your writing, have a friend read it.

+See me for guidance.
 I am available anytime, by email or in office hours, to discuss any aspect of your paper.